matthew-beisser/testing-automation-pipeline-3/docs/design.md

 A description of the problem at hand, why this project is necessary, what people need to know to assess this project, and how it fits into the technical strategy, product strategy, or the team's quarterly goals.
 -->

+Changes: Include FT instead of just FT2
+FT1 more limited of FT2
+FT3 continuous monitoring not necessarily part

 This document describes the current [FT2 process](https://luminartech.sharepoint.com/:p:/s/SharedFiles/EQHOJNqx7GxIuGgJ0OetWdwBdkQNoR8Q46KQb3aKOsfmQg?e=C4qzhl) as well as the proposed automation for parts of this process.

 The complete automation of the FT2 process is outside the scope of this design, and a test engineer will still be required.

-It is understood that the FT2 automation process needs to be architectured in a manner that will allow the eventual support of additional test processes, i.e., FT1 and FT3 for Iris, as well as Iris+ (P01 - P03), and Halo.
+It is understood that the FT2 automation process needs to be architectured in a flexible manner allows the eventual support of additional test processes, i.e., FT1 and FT3 for Iris, as well as Iris+ (P01 - P03), and Halo.
 However, for the purposes of this design, those additional test processes are considered out of scope.

 The current FT2 process is a primarly manual process with a few automation steps built in for convenience.